Not Just Passive House Designers!

-Nestled between Ranelagh Beach and Mount Eliza village, 32 Rutland Avenue is a modern, zero energy single-storey 4-bedroom family home excelling in design, quality and performance.
+Nestled between Ranelagh Beach and Mount Eliza village, 32 Rutland Avenue is a modern, zero energy, high-performance single-storey 4-bedroom family home excelling in design, quality and energy-efficiency.

 From the street, the contrast between the warmth of Victoria Ash on the double garage and the sleekness of the black steel cladding makes a modern and refined statement.

 Set over one level, the front of the home is the parents' wing, encompassing a master bedroom, ensuite shower and bath and second living space with views of the bay, ideal for a home office, playroom or home cinema.

 As you step down into the 80m² of open plan living, the kitchen, dining and living area reveal both a beautiful natural lit space and a generous cathedral truss featured ceiling height peaking at nearly 5 metres.